ShutdownRepo/The-Hacker-Tools/mimikatz/modules/misc/efs.md

 # efs

-The `misc::efs` is the Mimikatz's implementation of the [MS-EFSR abuse (PetitPotam)](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/ms-efsr), an authentication coercion technique.
+`misc::efs` is Mimikatz's implementation of the [MS-EFSR abuse (PetitPotam)](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/ms-efsr), an authentication coercion technique.
 It has the following command line arguments:

 * `/authuser`: the [User Principal Name](https://kb.iu.edu/d/atzp) (UPN).
 By default it uses the current user's token
 * `/authpassword`: the password of the user.